ogungbile-tobi/wireframing/README.md

 3.  **Clear product structure:**  Wireframes help to visualize the interface, highlighting the main features.
 4.  **Early feedback: ** Wireframe give feedback on the core of the product before deciding on how to make it look
 5.  **Cost-effectiveness: ** Compared to concept designs, wireframes are easier to fix.

+## Wireframing in Practice

+### The Problem:

+A team was redesigning the product detail page for an online shop but wanted to avoid costly development changes later on.

+### The Solution (Wireframing):

+- **Creating wireframes:** The design team created a low-fidelity wireframe showing the layout of the product detail page, including elements like product images, descriptions, specifications, and the "add to cart" button.
+- **Testing and Feedback:** They used these wireframes to conduct usability tests with potential users.
+During testing, users consistently had difficulty locating and interacting with the "add to cart" button, often scrolling past it or getting confused by its initial placement.

+### Resolving the Issues:

+- **Repositioning:** The team moved the "add to cart" button to a more prominent position on the page, closer to the product images and above the "fold" to ensure it was visible without scrolling.
+- **Clarifying Text:** They also adjusted the button's text to be more direct, using "Add to Cart" instead of a more ambiguous term.

+### Impact on the Final Product:

+- **Improved Usability:** The revised wireframe, when tested again, showed users could easily find and use the "add to cart" button, indicating a significant improvement in usability.
+- **Increased Conversions:** Because the primary call-to-action was more visible and understandable, the final live product saw a measurable increase in user engagement and sales conversions.
+The changes saved significant development costs that would have been incurred if the issue was discovered after the product was built.

+### Role of Wireframing in ensuring a user-friendly design
+Wireframing ensures a user-friendly design by establishing the structure, layout, and functionality of a digital product before detailed visuals are added, allowing designers to focus on user flow and usability.